timotejroiko/tiny-discord/docs/IdentifyController.md

 ### refreshDelay

-The minimum amount of time between each gateway refresh.
+The minimum amount of time between each gateway refresh, aka how long the gateway response is cached.

 **type:** number